Video Violence: Soundtrack

 The film score for Video Violence was released in 2020 through Graveface Records's Terror Vision imprint.
 The label also held a limited screening of the film in October of the same year.

 Reception

 Bleeding Skull reviewed the film in 2018, stating that it "should be admired for its prominence in SOV history, rather than its actual entertainment value."
 A reviewer for DVD Talk was highly critical, writing "a big, fat, hairy, parasite-infested and pus laden set of sores on anyone who believed that this pair of productions had any meaningful motion picture merit whatsoever".
-The Oklahoma Gazette reviewed both Video Violence 1 and 2 as part of a set released by Camp Motion Pictures, noting that the first film "takes itself seriously, whereas Video Violence 2 somehow realized there was a joke at stake, and it was past time to get into it."
+The Oklahoma Gazette reviewed both Video Violence and its sequel as part of a set released by Camp Motion Pictures, noting that the first film "takes itself seriously, whereas Video Violence 2 somehow realized there was a joke at stake, and it was past time to get into it."

 Cohen has referred to Video Violence as "a piece of wonderful, campy trash".